anhthi-ieig/aws-docs/3. Compute/Amazon Machine Images - AMI.md

 ## Amazon Machine Images - AMI

 - Amazon Machine Image is a `template used to launch an EC2 instance`.
-You can add your own software, OS, configuration, monitoring...and create a new custom AMI
+You can add your own software, OS, configuration, monitoring...to create a new custom AMI

 - Amazon Machine Image `are build for a specific Region` and `can be copied across Regions`